Reversal potential

 In a biological membrane, the reversal potential is the membrane potential at which the direction of ionic current reverses.
 At the reversal potential, there is no net flow of ions from one side of the membrane to the other.
-For channels that are permeable to only a single type of ions, the reversal potential is identical to the equilibrium potential of the ion.
+For channels that are permeable to only a single type of ion, the reversal potential is identical to the equilibrium potential of the ion.